Harshhha03/Harshhha03/README.md

-- 👋 Hi, I’m @Harshhha03
+- 👋 Hi, I’m Harsha
 - 👀 I’m interested in enhancing my programming skills
 - 🌱 I’m currently learning java and python
 - 💞️ I’m looking to collaborate on any software company
-- 📫 How to reach me,send a mail to harshabhogi2003@gmail.com
+- 📫 How to reach me, send a mail to harshabhogi2003@gmail.com

 <!---
 Harshhha03/Harshhha03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.